tsungtingdu/hackmd_clone_api_server/README.md

 * user: people who signed in
 * (visitor: people who did not sign in)

-Ａccess right of a post:
+Access right of a post:
-* Owner: user who created the post
+* Owner: user who created the post, can update and delete a post
-* Collaborator: user who can update a post
+* Collaborator: user who can update a post that created by other user
-* Viewer: user who can see a private post
+* Viewer: user who can see a private post that created by other user

 Endpoint:
 * https://hackmd-clone.herokuapp.com